Robust Routing Made Easy: More Efficient Reinforcement

 \section{More Efficient Reinforcement}

-In this section, we reduce the overhead in terms of edges at the expense of obtaining only a (non-strong) reinforcement.
+In this section, we reduce the overhead in terms of edges at the expense of obtaining reinforcements that are not strong.
 We stress that the obtained trade-off between redundancy ($\nu$ and $\eta$) and the sustainable probability of faults $p$ is asymptotically optimal: as we require to preserve arbitrary routing schemes in a blackbox fashion, we need sufficient redundancy on the link level to directly simulate communication.
 From this observation, both for \om{p} and \byz{p} we can readily derive trivial lower bounds on redundancy that match the constructions below up to lower-order terms.